Nicaraguans celebrate Mass peacefully after procession ban - NewsBreak

 Nicaraguans celebrate Mass peacefully after procession ban

-MEXICO CITY (AP) — Hundreds of Nicaraguans attended a Mass under a heavy police presence Saturday after the government prohibited a religious procession in the capital amid tensions with the Roman Catholic Church.
+Hundreds of Nicaraguans attended a Mass under a heavy police presence Saturday after the government prohibited a religious procession in the capital amid tensions with the Roman Catholic Church .

 Church leaders announced a day earlier that the National Police had banned the planned procession for Our Lady of Fatima for reasons of “internal security.”
 Instead, the church called the faithful to come peacefully to the cathedral.